 Treatment depends on stage of disease, histologic subtype, molecular genotype, and patient comorbidities.
-Surgery, radiation therapy, and chemotherapy are the most common modalities, but molecular-targeted therapy is important for specific genotypes and immunotherapy is becoming increasingly important.
+Treatment modalities include surgery, radiation therapy, and chemotherapy, as well as molecular-targeted therapy for specific genotypes and immunotherapy.

 Lung cancer comprises a group of malignant epithelial tumors arising from cells lining the lower respiratory tract.
-Lung cancer is divided into 2 categories: non-small cell lung cancer (NSCLC) and small cell lung cancer.
+Lung cancer is divided into two categories: non-small cell lung cancer (NSCLC) and small cell lung cancer.
 NSCLC accounts for more than 80% of all lung cancers.
-There are 3 main types of NSCLC (adenocarcinoma, squamous cell carcinoma, and large cell carcinoma) and these are grouped into further subtypes.
+There are three main types of NSCLC (adenocarcinoma, squamous cell carcinoma, and large cell carcinoma) and these are grouped into further subtypes.

 History and exam